-- 8 to 10 ounces okra, about 3 to 4 cups sliced, fresh or frozen, thawed
+- 10 ounces okra (about 3 cups sliced, fresh or frozen)

-- 1 cup corn kernels (fresh, canned, or frozen thawed)
+- 1 cup corn kernels (fresh, canned, or frozen)

 - 1 teaspoon Creole seasoning

-Add chicken broth, tomatoes, sliced okra, corn kernels, Cajun seasoning, and pepper.
+Add the chicken stock, tomatoes, sliced okra, corn kernels, and Creole seasoning.

-Bring to a boil.
-Reduce heat to medium-low, cover, and simmer for 20 to 30 minutes, or until okra is tender.
+Bring the soup to a boil.
+Reduce the heat to low and cover the pan.
+Simmer for 20 to 30 minutes, or until the okra is tender.

 - Replace the canned diced tomatoes with fresh tomatoes, diced and seeds removed.

 - It's easy to oversalt soup when adding a lot of ingredients.
 Premade stocks tend to have a lot of sodium, as well as canned tomatoes and corn.
 Wait until the soup has finished cooking before tasting and seasoning with salt and pepper.